docsforadobe/after-effects-scripting-guide/docs/renderqueueitem.rst

 Creates a duplicate of this item and adds it this render queue.

 .. note::
-   Duplicating an item whose status is "Done" sets the new item’s status to "Queued".
+   Duplicating an item whose status is "Done" sets the new item's status to "Queued".

 **Parameters**